marcellorinaldo/jbruteforce/README.md

 # jbruteforce

-A pluggable brute-force attack framework based.
+A java-based password generator app for brute-force attacks.